Apparent Project: Clinton Foundation's Support

+In 2013 the organization received a grant of $150,000 from the Clinton Foundation.
 In 2015, Clinton Foundation President Donna Shalala, Chelsea Clinton, and Clinton Foundation supporters visited Apparent Project in Haiti.
 With grant support from the Clinton Foundation, the organization was able to reach new buyers, leading to greater market access, and ultimately permitting job creation while providing healthcare and on-site day care for its 300 workers.
 The grants paid for facility expansion, hiring, and equipment purchases.
-Electric kilns would require significant energy, and grants provided a roof-top solar system to power them, and most of the operations, with renewable energy.
+Electric kilns would require significant energy, and grants provided a rooftop solar system to power them, and most of the operations, with renewable energy.